ta5een/t5os/README.md

     docker compose up
     ```

-    NOTE: You may also run `make kernel` to partially build natively and run
+    NOTE: You may also run `bear -- make kernel` to build the kernel natively
-    the above command to build the `.iso` in a Linux environment.
+    and run the above command to build the `.iso` in a Linux environment.

 1. Run the OS in `qemu`: